GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - buttonId : `Enums.MouseButtons` -  The button to click.
+ - buttonId : `MouseButtons` -  The button to click.
  - position : `ProtocolObjects.Vector2` -  The position in screen coordinates at which to click.
  - clickFrameCount : `int` -  The number of frames to click for.
- - keys : `list[Enums.KeyCode]` -  The list of keys to press while clicking.
+ - keys : `list[KeyCode]` -  The list of keys to press while clicking.
  - keysNumberOfFrames : `int` -  The number of frames to hold the keys for.
- - modifiers : `list[Enums.KeyCode]` -  The list of modifier keys to press while clicking.
+ - modifiers : `list[KeyCode]` -  The list of modifier keys to press while clicking.
  - modifiersNumberOfFrames : `int` -  The number of frames to hold the modifier keys for.
  - delayAfterModifiersMsec : `int` -  The number of milliseconds to wait after pressing the modifiers before clicking the keys.
  - timeout : `int` -  The number of seconds to wait for the command to be recieved by the agent.